inbravo/travel/june-2019/README.md

 ## **Riders Wisdom**
 * Always pack before sleeping
+* No puncture repair in Leh on Sunday
 * Try to avoid a pillion on this ride
 * Carry only the most essential items
 * Control your ego while riding in groups
 * Carry ample cash, while riding at hills
 * Tighten your spare fuel can with carrier
+* Always give path to vehicles climbing on hills
 * Take small pauses every 1-2 hours to cool down
 * Fog light at fronts and reflecting tapes at the back
 * Stay friendly with everyone, you encounter while riding
 * Remember the cold starting your motorcycle every morning
 * Water and food is the key to health, drink and eat wisely
 * Honk on every turn and never drive in wrong lane, on hills
+* Switch off your lights to let climbing vehicles see clearly
 * Prepaid connections don't work in J&K. Best is BSNL postpaid
 * In high altitude regions, avoid sleeping during the day time
 * Fill up your tanks every night, to avoid any delay in morning